 10. Sell pantry staples and provisions

-If you have popular specialty retail items — like sauces, salsas, pastas, and spices — consider offering them for purchase alongside your regular menu items.
+If you have popular specialty retail items — like sauces, salsas, pasta, and spices — consider offering them for purchase alongside your regular menu items.
 This is an easy way to reach more customers and potentially increase your revenue.

 11. Offer alcohol

-Adding alcohol to your DoorDash menu can increase average check size.
+Adding alcohol to your DoorDash menu can increase the average check size.
 According to the National Restaurant Association’s 2022 State of the Restaurant Industry Report, 77% of Gen Z adults say they included an alcohol beverage with a takeout or delivery order from a restaurant, deli, or fast food place during the past 6 months.

 Crafting the best menu for your business

 Your DoorDash menu is the best way to show your customers what you have to offer, from your unique recipes to your commitment to excellent service.
-A menu with high quality photos, enticing meal descriptions, cohesive branding, and consistent pricing is a menu that will set you and your business apart — and set you up for success.
+A menu with high-quality photos, enticing meal descriptions, cohesive branding, and consistent pricing is a menu that will set you and your business apart — and set you up for success.